InsultingPros/AcediaCore/docs/events.md

 obj.MyDelegate();       // "Empty message" is logged
 ```

-However they have their limitations, main one being that you can neither assign
+However they have their limitations, main one being that out of the box they
-several functions to a `delegate` nor can you create an array of `delegate`s to
+do not support multiple event handlers: you can neither assign several functions
-have several handlers for your events.
+to a `delegate` nor can you create an array of `delegate`s.

-### `Slot`s are boxed `delegate`s, `Signal`s are arrays of `Slot`s
+### `slot`s are boxed `delegate`s, `Signal`s are arrays of `slot`s

 Acedia bypasses this limitation by essentially boxing `delegate`s.
-If you are unfamiliar with the concept of boxing, it is discussed
+If you are unfamiliar with the concept of boxing, it is somewhat discussed
 [here](./objects.md).
-`Slot` is just an object that contains a single `delegate` (usually called
+`slot` is just an object that contains a single `delegate`
-`connect()`) with some extra code to support cleanup of no longer needed
+(convention is to call it `connect()`) with some extra code to support
-`Slot`s.
+cleanup of no longer needed `slot`s.
-Wrapping `delegate`s into `Slot`s allows us to store them in arrays represented
+Wrapping `delegate`s into `slot`s allows us to store them in arrays represented
 by `Signal`s: each `Signal` is usually associated with some sort of an event and
-can refer (be connected to) several `Slot`s, therefore supporting several
+can refer (be connected to) several `slot`s, therefore supporting several
-different handlers for its event.
+different event handlers.

-`Signal`s are usually declared as internal variables and are different from
+`Signal`s are usually declared as internal variables and are distinct entities
-*signal function* like `_.unreal.gameRules.OnNetDamage()`.
+from *signal function* like `_.unreal.gameRules.OnNetDamage()`.
 Connecting a handler to an event with line like
 `OnNetDamage(self).connect = NetDamage`
-actually results in performing following steps:
+actually means performing following steps:

-1. Appropriate `Signal` object is found / accessed;
+1. Found / access appropriate `Signal` object;
-2. New `Slot` object for that `Singal` is created and returned;
+2. Created and return new `slot` object for that `Singal`;
-3. `connect` delegate for returned `Slot` gets assigned with a handler function
+3. Assign `connect` delegate for returned `slot` to a handler function
     (`NetDamage` in above example).

 ```unrealscript